 |Kit troubles in 85-86|

 In the 20 years prior to that, City had found Spurs hard going, but the overall picture is incredibly even, with both sides enjoying longish periods of supremacy over the other.
-Out of a grand total of 151 meetings, City have won 58 to Tottenham's 59.
-A win this season would thus not only maintain City's four point lead at the top, but also even things off perfectly.
+Out of a grand total of 135 meetings, City have won 60 to Tottenham's 60.
+A win this season would thus not only confirm City's status as favourites for the league but also tip the balance in their favour.

 Like the City of old, it takes a particularly quixotic profile to become a "good cup side".
-They managed to enhance this hard-won reputation even further last season, by capitulating in the run-in to the Premier League, when it looked like their win at the Etihad might help catapult them past Leicester.
+They managed to enhance this hard-won reputation even further in last season, by capitulating in the run-in to the 2015-16 Premier League, when it looked like their win at the Etihad might help catapult them past Leicester City.

 |Gerry Gow at Wembley|